Is It Bad To Push Start A Motorcycle?

 How To Properly Push Start A Motorcycle

 To push start a motorcycle, you should have at least one other person around to help push it.
 If you’re by yourself, this process is made much easier when you are going down an incline.
-Before you start pushing, make sure that your bike is in second gear.
-I mentioned this earlier, but you want second gear because it will minimize the shock in the transmission as you put it into gear.
+Before you start pushing, make sure that your motorcycle is in second gear.

-With second gear chosen, hold in the clutch and start moving your bike forward.
+With second gear chosen, hold in the clutch and start moving your motorcycle forward.
 Maybe this means to start rolling downhill or having your friends push it.
+I’ve personally found a ton of success doing this while going downhill.
 Push or ride the motorcycle until you’re going around 10 miles an hour.

 You want to sit around 10 mph because any less than that won’t be fast enough to engage second gear.
 What will likely happen is you will release the clutch and the bike will jerk to a stop and not turn over.
 Going over 10 mph just ensures you ample time to turn the engine over.